Wookhq/Lution/README.md

 # What is Lution?

-Lution is a linux bootstrapper for Sober which is roblox but for linux
+Lution is a linux bootstrapper for Sober (sober is roblox for linux made by vinegarhq.org)

 <img src="https://raw.githubusercontent.com/Wookhq/Lution-old/refs/heads/latest/md/bar.png" style="width: 100%;">